 I have nearly depleted my budget now so really need to eke this out!

 UPDATE DAY 5

-The end is in sight.
+I’m nearing the end of the challenge.
 I am feeling quite proud of my self for getting this far and having so far enjoyed a range of healthy, nutritious and tasty food.
 Ok so I haven’t been able to socialise or drink coffee which isn’t ideal but I have been sticking to the budget.

 For breakfast today, I had porridge with clementine orange on top.
 Thankfully I really like porridge made with water and it really fills me up all day.

 Lunch was Socca (a chickpea flour pancake) made with onion, courgette, mushroom and red pepper and served with a tomato yoghurt dressing.
 This was surprisingly filling and very tasty.

 For dinner I used the 1/2 tin of tuna and 1/2 tin of tinned tomatoes left from last night to make a fish pie.
 I fried onion, courgette and pepper in a spray of oil, added the tuna and tomato then topped with mashed potato.
 I used some of the natural yoghurt to add to the mash as I had no budget for butter (made for a healthier option) I actually really enjoyed it even if is was a far cry from my usual sunday roast!

 UPDATE DAY 6

 The end is in sight.
 I only have one more day of this.
 I have to say that my love of porridge is waning.
 It may be cheap but it would be nice to have a change!